-Annual Vinca for Flower Gardens and Containers
+Add Annual Vinca Flower to Gardens and Containers

-In the crushing humidity and heat of a southern summer, there aren’t a whole lot of flowers than can thrive.
+In the crushing humidity and heat of a southern summer, there aren’t a whole lot of flowers that can thrive.
 Natives are the best option, but some bedding plants can fit the bill.
-Annual vinca is one great example, and you don’t have to live in the muggy south to enjoy this pretty charmer.
+Annual vinca flower is one great example, and you don’t have to live in the muggy south to enjoy this pretty charmer.

-Annual vinca is a compact plant, growing to about 15 inches by 15 inches.
+Annual vinca flower is a compact plant, growing to about 15 inches by 15 inches.
 The shiny green leaves are set off by the multiple five-petaled blooms, which appear continuously.
 Vinca is available in a range of shades including, white, pinks, red, purple, and lavender.
 Some of my favorites have contrasting center colors, such as pale pink with dark pink in the center.

 Buy vinca as bedding plants at your local nursery in the early summer in northern areas, and spring through fall in the Deep South.
-You can also start them from seed, and grow some cultivars not commonly available at stores, like Jams ‘N Jellies Blackberry Vinca, which is a gorgeous vibrant reddish-purple.
+You can also start them from seed.
+Try some cultivars not commonly available at stores, like Tattoo Black Cherry Vinca, which is a gorgeous vibrant reddish-purple.

 Confused?
 That’s why knowing botanical names can be so helpful.